 The man who lives next door is tall.

 The man, who lives next door, is tall.

-We need the relative clause "who lives next door" to know exactly who is the man the speaker is talking about.
-We do not add commas in a situation like this.
+We need the relative clause "who lives next door" to know exactly who is the man the writer is talking about.
+We do not use commas in a situation like this.

-Place a comma before who or which only if the relative clause is not necessary to know who or what the speaker means.
-In this case, the relative clause provides additional information about the person or thing (or the type of person or thing), but this extra information is not essential.
+Place a comma before "who" or "which" only if the relative clause is not necessary to know who or what you are talking about.
+That is, the relative clause provides additional information about the person or thing, but this extra information is not essential to identify the subject.

 My neighbor Peter, who lives next door, is very tall.

-Before saying "who lives next door", the reader knows who you are talking about (your neighbor, Peter).
+Even if you omit the clause "who lives next door", the reader knows who you are talking about (your neighbor Peter).
 The clause "who lives next door" just adds extra information.

 1. Using Commas with Relative Pronouns